djericj/Downgrooves.Core5/README.md

 The original source for the Angular web site that consumes this API can be found at my GitHub at github.com/djericj/Downgrooves
 The original source for the Xamarin Forms Mobile app that consumes this API can be found at my GitHub at github.com/djericj/Downgrooves.Mobile

 This site and it's companion projects (Downgrooves.Angular, Downgrooves.Mobile) are full participants in the Software Development Lifecycle on Azure DevOps.
-Through Azure DevOps, the site is configured with automatic build and deployments to a Development and a Production environment.
+Through Azure DevOps, the site is configured with complete build pipelines and releases to a Development and a Production environment.